jofaval/tfm-iabd/README.md

 The motivation behind the project is to work as a team with the idea of joining everthing we've seen, in other words:

-Being able to design, research, develop and deploy a Data Science idea designing a Big Data Architecture from which to train a model with a conclusion in mind while being ethical and not breaking any EU laws
+Being able to design, research, develop and deploy a Data Science idea designing a Big Data Architecture from which to train a model with a conclusion in mind while being ethical and not breaking any EU laws.

+For reference about the changes, please, check out our [CHANGELOG](./CHANGELOG.md).

 ### <p align="right">Grade</p>
 <p align="right">